 Roof Ventilators Explained by Isa Stralian

-Let’s start off with the so called wind driven Whirly, Whizbanger, Spinner, generic rotary ventilator fabricated in aluminium.
+Let’s start off with the so called wind driven Whirly, Whizbanger, Spinner, generic rotary ventilator fabricated in aluminium, some in plastic.
 Some rotate on bushes, some rotate on plastic bearings, some rotate on steel bearings…..and either way they are going to rotate easily because there is little mass (weight) to them.

 So there you are in the hardware store, you spin the rotor of the roof ventilator forgetting that the potential of what you are looking at is in reality half, because the surface area of the other half has got pressure against it, and air can only escape from the area on the negative, or non pressure, side.

-The best rotary ventilator in Australia was the Western Rotary which was made in steel, rotated on lubricated bushes and could suck like a hungry goat.
-This unit was last seen some 35 years ago and replaced by the inefficient product as seen today.
+The best rotary ventilator in Australia, circa 1970, was the Western Rotary which was made in steel, rotated on lubricated bushes and could suck like a hungry goat.
+This unit was last seen some 45 years ago and replaced by the inefficient aluminium product as found today.

-Then we have the pressure responsive roof ventilator which is made and sold under many names and referred to as a ‘passive’, ‘static’, and anything that implied that it was less dynamic than the zip zap whizbanger whereas in fact operates far more consistently than it’s ‘active’ cousins.
+Then we have all manner of pressure responsive roof ventilators, made and sold under many names and referred to as a ‘passive’, ‘static’, and anything that implied that it was less dynamic than the zip zap whizbanger, whereas in fact there ‘passive”, ‘static’ roof ventilators operate far more consistently than their ‘rotating’ cousins.

-The performance of this type of roof ventilator is governed by heat and pressure and the flow rate is proportional to the ‘free air’ area of the ventilator.
-Now the roof ventilator size may be a x c in size but the flow potential may well be 1/3 of that, and just like it’s cousin, it’s efficiency is governed by side opposite the pressure face.
+The performance of the ‘passive’ type of roof ventilator is governed by heat and pressure and the flow rate is proportional to the ‘free air’ area of the ventilator.
+Now the roof ventilator size may be a x c in size but the flow potential may well be 1/3 of that, and just like it’s cousin, it’s efficiency is governed by half of it’s presence.

 The variations encountered by this type of roof ventilator are far greater and what makes them more attractive to the architect and homeowner alike is their benign appearance.